pagalvin/tsbook/chapter04_IntroducingTypes.md

 1. It's much more difficult to mistakenly make mismatching assignments.
 2. Intent becomes clear.
 Any decent IDE will tell you, at runtime, the data type of the variable.

 This is very valuable stuff.
-It is also incredibly simple to do.
+It is also very easy to harvest some value from it.
 All you need to do is:

 1. Take one of your JS files
 2. Copy it with a .ts extension